 - Received my first rejection slip

-My right C3PO journal is for 2016 with fresh new chapters to be written inside; hopefully the pages will be filled with good surprises, experience and memories.
+My right C3PO journal (they are both from Moleskine) is for 2016 with fresh new chapters to be written inside.
 This year in 2016, I am hoping to continue from what I did last year:

-- Practice more meditation/yoga (maybe do some sketch/colouring too)
+- Practice more meditation/yoga (maybe do some sketch/coloring too)